 Children also have a remarkable ability to sense when their parents want them to do something (and excel at rebelling against that feeling through any means possible).

-Which is why as parents, we need to calm the fuck down about what our children are and are not eating.
+This is why as parents, we need to calm the fuck down about what our children are and are not eating.

-According to Ellyn Satter, a nutritionist and childhood eating specialist, “Avoid pressure, be considerate without catering with meal-planning, and don’t hold your breath!
+“Avoid pressure, be considerate without catering with meal-planning, and don’t hold your breath!

 The goal for your child is to be relaxed and comfortable at mealtime and around food in general.
 If you achieve that, sooner or later (it could be months or even years later) she will eat almost everything that you eat.”